Jurassic Park: California

 Universal lacked a stage large enough to accommodate the T. rex breakout set, which was instead filmed on Stage 16 at Warner Bros.
 Studios, located nearby.
 Filming began there on October 27, 1992, with the stage decorated to match the Hawaii footage.
 The sequence is set at night during a storm, and the stage included rain machines and mud, making the shoot wet and messy for the cast and crew.
 Spielberg anticipated that the sequence could be the most difficult of the film, due to the rain machines and the logistics of using a life-sized T. rex animatronic.
 Complications arose when the T. rex began to shake and quiver from extra weight, as the dinosaur's foam rubber skin had absorbed a significant amount of the rainwater.
 Crew members had to dry the model with shammies between takes.
 The animatronic was so heavy that it was effectively impossible to move, so when the T. rex was supposed to move within the scene, the crew instead shifted the whole set around the animatronic to give the appearance that the T. rex was in a different place.

 During the scene where the T. rex attacks a tour vehicle, the animatronic hit the vehicle's plexiglass roof with more force than intended, and one of its teeth came out; it was so difficult to reinsert that Spielberg decided to continue shooting without it, resulting in the T. rex having a missing tooth in the final film.
 The sequence in the novel had included the T. rex lifting a vehicle in its mouth and then throwing it, which was removed because Tyrannosaurus rex was not large enough for such a thing to be possible.
-Instead, Spielberg had the T. rex headbutt the vehicle, which was inspired by the film Hatari!.
+Instead, Spielberg had the T. rex headbutt the vehicle, which was inspired by Hatari!.
+The behaviors of the T. rex were modeled on real predators in order to make it feel more lifelike.
+The way it rips through the back of a tour vehicle trying to get to Lex and Tim was patterned after a cat ripping into a mouse, and the scene was written to continue with the dinosaur trying to drag the car back to its lair, which was cut for being too creepy.
+It was decided on-set that the T. rex would eat Gennaro onscreen; the initial plan was for him to be pulled out of frame and killed, but this was changed when the filmmakers realized that the T. rex did not eat anybody in the film.
 Unlike in monster films such as Godzilla, where the camera tends to be higher to show off the monster, the sequence was shot entirely at ground level, as Spielberg wanted the audience to see the T. rex from the point of view of the characters.